Create and deliver a market-ready system to reliably, sustainably, and competitively produce berries out-of-season and at scale in Canada.

 (Applications are now closed)

-The top 11 grantee teams selected by an independent judging panel were awarded up to $1 million each across an 18-month period to develop and demonstrate a small-scale proof of concept of their system, generating evidence and learning to be assessed for progression to the Scaling Phase.
-Solutions should reach Technology Readiness Level 5 or higher by the end of the Shepherd Phase (when being submitted to the Scaling Phase).
+The top 11 grantee teams selected by an independent judging panel were awarded up to $1 million each over an 18-month period to develop a small-scale proof of concept for their growing systems.
+Solutions must reach Technology Readiness Level 5 or higher by the end of the Shepherd Phase and before being submitted to the Scaling Phase.

-Please note that only grantee teams that receive funding under the Shepherd Phase of the Homegrown Innovation Challenge are eligible to participate in future phases of the Challenge, including the Scaling Phase.
+Only grantee teams that received funding under the Shepherd Phase are eligible to participate in the Scaling Phase.

 Scaling Phase: